 How to turn your car into a camper

 - Take one Berlingo Multispace car and remove all the back seats and parcel shelf.

-- Take four large storage boxes with lids (ours are Ikea’s largest Samla boxes – 78x56x43cm).
+- Take four large storage boxes with lids (Really Useful Boxes are good and strong or Ikea’s largest Samla boxes – 78x56x43cm).
 These fit perfectly in the back and even leave space behind the front seats for a bit of luggage.

 - Fill the boxes with your camping kit, food, clothes and so on.

 - Take two self-inflating mattresses (ours were 10cm thick Exped SIMs, but we’ve now swapped to the even better Sea to Summit Comfort Deluxe because they’re super-comfortable and easier to deflate).
 They can be left slightly under-inflated during the day, so that they can be folded out of the way.
 At night, simply roll out and inflate on top of the boxes.
 Now you can sleep full-length in the back without removing all your equipment.
 Best choice for sleeping bags (because they double up as blankets or wraps) are the Vaude Finsuits.
 Lovely.

 - You can leave the front seats upright if you’re not too tall, which gives you an area at the front for anything you might want to get at in the night.
 If you fold them forwards, you’ll gain extra space for long legs, though.

 - Get yourself a tarpaulin (see our tarp article).
 When you want to stay somewhere for a couple of days or more, you’ll have a flexible option for shade, rain protection, privacy etc.

 - The same method could work in other types of car and people-carrier too.
 Sliding doors, good head height, removable seats and a flattish floor are the main factors.
 A bit of research should turn up four boxes that will fit the space.